Night train to the end

 - Anti-Hero: Supposedly Griffin (maybe), though any audience sympathy has evaporated by the time he is raping the restaurant owner's blind daughter.

 - Arc Words: The phrase "He [Griffin] ran all the way down to hell, with nothing but a penny and a broken cigarette" is stated in the very beginning and in the very end in a way that suggests a huge significance.
-While the broken cigarette makes at least some kind of sense (Griffin is a heavy smoker throughout the film), the penny does not play any role whatsoever.
+Griffin is seen smoking heavily throughout the movie, and the penny could play into his goal of getting rich.
+Still, it's not nearly as intriguing as the movie seems to think it is.

 - Artistic License History: In real life, the ground troops at the Bay of Pigs were almost exclusively Cuban exiles, and spent several months training in Guatemala.
 Chastain at least is said to be the grandson of Cuban exiles, but most of the other soldiers look like whitebread Americans.